Your location: Rideau Canal Home Page

 Click the button for more information about these books and how to purchase:

-This is a non-commercial site, created on a hobby basis by Ken Watson.
+This is a non-commercial site, created on a volunteer basis by Ken Watson.
 I have no affiliation with any government or tourism agency (i.e. I pay for all this myself).
 I have tried to make the information contained in this site accurate and up to date, but cannot warrant the complete accuracy of information contained in this site.
 This particularly applies to information about various laws - please read the applicable legislation for exact details.
-Please email me for compliments or constructive criticism of this site, or use my complaint box if you wish to make an annoying comment.

 Comments: send me email: Ken Watson